-1. Looked after children or children who were previously looked after but immediately after being looked after became subject to an adoption, child arrangements order, or special guardianship order.; or children who appear to have been in state care outside England and ceased to be in state care as a result of being adopted.
+1. Looked after children or children who were previously looked after but immediately after being looked after became subject to an adoption, child arrangements order, or special guardianship order.
+1; or children who appear to have been in state care outside England and ceased to be in state care as a result of being adopted.

-&lt;sup>1 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
-An adoption order is an order under section 46 of the Adoption and Children Act 2002 or section 12 of the Adoption Act 1976.
-A 'child arrangements order' is as an order settling the arrangements to be made as to the person with whom the child is to live under section 8 of the Children Act 1989.
-Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).
+1 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
+An adoption order is an order

-- 2. Children or families with an exceptional medical and/or social need.
-Each application must include supporting evidence from an independent professional such as a doctor and/ or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
+- 2. Children or families with an exceptional medical and/or social need2.
+Each application must include supporting evidence from an independent professional such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
 This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends Perins School rather than any other (see definition (2)).
 Applicants will only be considered under this criterion if on the application form (online or paper) they have ticked the appropriate box explicitly indicating that they wish for their application to be considered under medical / social need and supporting evidence is submitted with the application. - 3.
 Children whose parents are either members of staff who have been employed at Perins for two or more years at the time at which the application for admission to Perins is made; or children whose parents are a member of staff recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
-Children living within the catchment area of Perins who at the time of application have a sibling at Perins who will still be on roll at the time of the sibling's admission.
-'Sibling' refers to brother or sister, half-brother or half-sister, adoptive brother or adoptive sister, step-brother or step-sister, foster-brother or foster-sister and includes children living as siblings in the same family unit. - 5.
+Children living within the catchment area of Perins3 who at the time of application have a sibling at Perins who will still be on roll at the time of the sibling's admission.
+'Sibling' refers to brother or sister, half-brother or half-sister, adoptive brother or adoptive sister, stepbrother or step-sister, foster-brother or foster-sister and includes children living as siblings in the same family unit. - 5.
 Children living within the catchment area of Perins who live closest to the school, based on a straight line from Perins to the entrance of the property. - 6.
 Children living outside the catchment area of Perins who at the time of application have a sibling at Perins who will still be on roll at the time of the sibling's admission.
-'Sibling' refers to brother or sister, half-brother or half-sister, adoptive brother or adoptive sister, step-brother or step-sister, foster-brother or foster-sister and includes children living as siblings in the same family unit. - 7.
-Children living outside the catchment area of Perins who, at the time of application, attend one of the linked primary schools, namely, Sun Hill Junior School, Cheriton Primary School, Ropley Primary School, Preston Candover Primary School or Four Marks Primary School. - 8.
-Children who at the time of application have a sibling on the roll of Sun Hill Junior School who will still be on the roll at the time of admission. - 9.
+'Sibling' refers to brother or sister, half-brother or half-sister, adoptive brother or adoptive sister, stepbrother or step-sister, foster-brother or foster-sister and includes children living as siblings in the same family unit. - 7.
+Children living outside the catchment area of Perins who, at the time of application, attend one of the linked primary schools, namely, Sun Hill Junior School, Cheriton Primary School, Ropley Primary School, Preston Candover Primary School or Four Marks Primary School. - Children who at the time of application have a sibling on the roll of Sun Hill Junior School 8. who will still be on the roll at the time of admission. - 9.
 Children living outside the catchment area of Perins, who live closest to the school, based on a straight line from Perins to the entrance to the property.